AbhiramKothagundu/TinyForge/README.md

 TinyForge is a high-performance URL shortener built with Node.js, Express, PostgreSQL, Redis, and Nginx, designed for scalability and efficiency.
 It converts long URLs into short, shareable links while tracking analytics such as the number of visits.

 ✅ Built for Speed – Uses Redis caching to serve frequent requests quickly.
 ✅ Scalable – Shards the database across multiple PostgreSQL instances.
 ✅ Resilient – Nginx load balances traffic across backend instances.
 ✅ Simple API – No frontend, just cURL-based interaction for now.

-Here's an improved explanation of **TinyForge**, including details about **count cache, recently used cache, sharding, hashing, load balancing, retrieval**, and a **step-by-step guide to using it via cURL**.

 ---